 First posted by Al Bell on February 10, 2018

 Hi friends!
 Hope all is well.
 Missed a week or two of posts.
 But I’m back at it!
-Thanks for posting in.

 All is well here but as usual, I’ve been thinking.
 Thinking about stress and how it impacts one’s life.

-Just recently a business related issue concerning an employee invited stress into my environment where there was a chance for me to be affected but with proper stress normalizing measures I did not allow it to fester.
+Just recently a business related issue concerning an employee invited stress into my environment where there was a chance for me to be affected but with proper stress management measures I did not allow it to fester.

 There are many folks who encounter stress at some point and have had to endure for a much longer time.
 This is why I decided to share a bit about what it is and how it can affect one physically and mentally.

 This feeling is commonly referred to as the “Fight or Flight” and you may or may not encounter this depending on your level of stress endurance.
 This fight or fight feeling varies from one person to another.

-In another instance, adding another project with a deadline can possibly invite panic to the one employee but for the other employee, it can be viewed as just another opportunity to tackle a challenge.
+In another instance, adding another project with a deadline can invite panic to one employee but for another employee, it can be viewed as another opportunity to tackle a challenge.

 Stress has affected children, teens, adults, men, women, young and older persons.
 Its effect can surface in various ways in all too.

 The graphs show that stress appears to affect all age groups and gender.
 In some way, that fight or flight feeling impacts the mind and does not discriminate.

 Trends show that stress is a very real problem that even touches down to the core of the family affecting children.
 In this case, children like adults are affected in varying ways that can result in the child being reserved, quiet, non-playful, sad, or even frustrated.

-In the next post, I will focus on what the causes of stress are, the mental and physical impact of stress and what the long-term effects on an individual that does not overcome.
+In the next post, I will focus on what the causes of stress are, the mental and physical impact of stress and what the long-term effects can be on one dealing with stress.

 Have we connected on Instagram?
 If not, let’s.
 You can find me @alfitlifeblogger.
 Here you will find daily fitness tips and stories of motivation.